 Diploic veins are veins in the diploic space of the skull — the space between inner and outer tables.
 They are depicted in all kinds of atlases.
 However their importance in draining the brain is generally under-appreciated.
 Just like suboccipital / condylar veins can be as big as a jugular, so can emissary veins carry a ton of flow.
 They are very variable — some people have very prominent ones, others don’t.
+Generally, i believe that their prominence is inversely proportional to size of the superior sagittal sinus — they are the natural regional collateral — the smaller the sagittal sinus, the larger the diploic veins — roughly speaking.
 But it is important for surgeons to know of them especially when craniotomy is the game.

 What is their importance?
 Sometimes, they are just a variant that leads to perhaps more bleeding from skull during surgery.
 Other times, however, it is a sign that traditional veins are somehow hypoplastic or compromised.
 The more constraint on usual veins/sinuses, the more other veins such as diploic ones have to contribute.
 In extreme cases they become functionally indispensable.
 Taking them down risks venous stroke.

 Diploic veins are super easy to see on an xray of the skull –because there is an edge between the vein and skull itself.
 They look like lucent tracks running from top to bottom of skull, like tracks burrowed in wood by insects.
 Their location is different from expected suture lines, and they are generally wider than either suture lines or meningeal artery grooves.
 On angiography, they typically opacify later than venous sinuses because of the time it takes for the contrast to traverse via the emissary foramina into and through the diploic space.
 They are easy to differentiate from soft tissue emissary veins which run on the outside of the skull because these do not produce grooves in the skull.